- Medicare Part B and Medicare Advantage cover vaccines for the new coronavirus, SARS-CoV-2.

-- The recent CARES Act specifically states that Medicare Part B will cover a 2019 novel coronavirus vaccine.
+- The CARES Act specifically states that Medicare Part B will cover a coronavirus vaccine.

-- Because Medicare Advantage is required to include the same basic coverage as original Medicare (parts A and B), Advantage plans will also cover the new vaccine once it is developed.
+- Because Medicare Advantage is required to include the same basic coverage as original Medicare (parts A and B), Advantage plans also cover coronavirus vaccines.

-But what about people with a Medicare Part C (Advantage) plan?
+But what about people with a Medicare Part C (Medicare Advantage) plan?

 Because these plans are required to include the basic coverage given by original Medicare (parts A and B), those with an Advantage plan will also be covered.

 People without original Medicare or Medicare Advantage may be able to receive a vaccine free of charge as well, at least initially.